stevenremot/browphper/README.md

     'vendor' .
 DIRECTORY_SEPARATOR . 'autoload.php';
 ```

-The command-line programm is `bin/browphper`.
-Don't move it, but
+The command-line program is `bin/browphper`.
+Don't move it, but launch
-launch it in your project's directory (or one of its subdirectories).
+it in your project's directory (or one of its subdirectories).
+It will
+execute configuration file, and start a repl.

 You can then enter commands in the formats `<command name> [argument]*`.